-"Jeans Days" occur throughout the school year.
+Dress Down Days are synonymous with "Jeans Days" and occur throughout the school year with an announcement on social media, through The Happenings calendar or an email.
 Students are required to maintain appropriate dress standards, selecting conservative clothes for the school day (e.g. no tight or excessively baggy clothing, sweatpants, excessive jewelry, mid-drift exposure, excessive pockets, etc.).
+Jeans may be worn.
+A Grade 8 privilege may include sweatpants, pending approval.